 The physiological effects of each disorder.

-The effects of the disorders on other body systems The global environment Environmental Pollution (Air, water and soil) Differences between air, water and soil pollution in terms of cause and effect.
-Social, economic and personal impact on environmental pollution.
+The effects of the disorders on other body systems

+The global Environmental Pollution (Air, water and soil)

+• Differences between air, water and soil pollution in

+environment terms of cause and effect.

+Social, economic and personal impact on

+environmental pollution.

 Pollution control strategies.
+D D .

 Local case studies.
-Population growth vs. natural resources Population growth trends in developed vs developing countries.
-Social, economic and environmental impacts of human population growth in the global context.
-Strategies to curb population growth Climate change and global warming Causes of increased global mean temperatures.
-Impact of climate change on extreme weather conditions.
-Consequences of climate change on human health, natural resources and biodiversity.
-Presentation at a Student Nations Summit.
-PowerPoin Presentation on a giver topic at mocl conference (30%) Web based assignmen on carbon footprin (30%) Problem based learning assignment on the interrelationships between the different issues affecting the environment (40%) Sustainable development Concept of sustainable development within the South African and global context Inter-relationships between sustainable development, social responsibility, economic development and environmental protection.
-Equality and diversity Concepts and terminology - e.g. diversity, equality, inclusion, power, oppression Parameters of diversity as listed in section 9 of the SA Constitution Prejudice, discrimination and inequality The diversity competence continuum Steps to develop competence/sensitivity in relation to diverse others Selected topics Theory test 100/300 Reflective writing 50/300 assignment Group 50/300 presentation Diversity festival 100/300 TOTAL 300
+I) Present

+Student

+Population growth vs. natural resources Summit

+Population growth trends in developed vs developing Present ation on a given

+countries. topic at mock

+Social, economic and environmental impacts of confere nce (30%)

+Web ba ased assignment

+human population growth in the global context. on ca bon footprint

+Strategies to curb population growth (30%)

+3) Probler n based learning

+Climate change and global warming ent on the

+Causes of increased global mean temperatures. ationships

+Impact of climate change on extreme weather n the different

+conditions. affecting the

+Consequences of climate change on human health, ment (40%)

+natural resources and biodiversity. environ

+Sustainable development

+Concept of sustainable development within the

+South African and global context

+Inter-relationships between sustainable development,

+social responsibility, economic development and

+environmental protection.

+Equality and diversity Concepts and terminology - e.g. diversity, equality,

+- inclusion, power, oppression Theory test 100/300

+Parameters of diversity as listed in section 9 of the Reflective writing 50/300

+SA Constitution assignment

+Prejudice, discrimination and inequality Group 50/300

+The diversity competence continuum presentation

+Steps to develop competence/sensitivity in relation Diversity festival 100/300

+to diverse others TOTAL 300

+Selected topics

+······

+THE

+ENTREPRENEURIAL

-THE ENTREPRENEURIAL EDGE
+EDGE

 BECOMING AN ENTREPRENEUR

 Understanding yourself

 What kind of business will suite me best

 A vision for the business

 Why become an entrepreneur

 Who are entrepreneurs

 Entrepreneurial Resources

 Entrepreneurial myths

 Entrepreneurial transition

 ADDRESSING RISK

 Risks the banks are concerned with

 From the perspective of the bank

 Risks and interest rates

 Researching to reduce my risks

-Understanding my risks and prospects
+Understanding my risks and prospects Problem solving

-Problem solving

 Competitive advantage

 Business successes and failures

 UNDERSTANDING MY MARKET

 What does my market look like

 Sharing the market

 Competitors

-Suppliers
+Suppliers two toots and one optimized.
+The

-Customer Relations Management
+Customer Relations Management two tests and one assignment.
+The weighting of all three

-PLANNING
+PLANNING assessments are equal.
+These

-The environment
+The environment three marks need to exceed

-Strategic planning
+Strategic planning 50% for a pass.

 Operation al planning

 Types of plans

 Setting the business vision

 Determining the business mission

 Setting business objectives

 Finding and evaluating suppliers

 FINANCIAL OBJECTIVES

 Costing a product / service

 Funding the business

 MARKETING

 What you should now about products and

 services

 Considering the price

 Finding the proper location

-What to consider when advertising and doing promotions
+What to consider when advertising and doing

+promotions

 ETHICS AND SOCIAL RESPONSIBILITY

 Considering ethical issues to address

 Drawing up an ethics standard

 Being held ethically responsible

 Being responsible to your stakeholders

-weighting of all assessments are equal.
-These three marks need to exceed 50% for a pass.

-two tests and one assignment.
-The

-THE
+THE GLOBAL The module content will include the following themes:

-GLOBAL The module content will include the following themes:
+IIIL GLOBAL The module content will include the following themes: